First-Year Admission Checklist

 Submit Your Application for Admission

-Transfer applicants can apply to Nebraska for the Spring term beginning May 1 and the Fall term beginning August 1.
-Review the admission requirements and gather the materials you’ll need to complete your academic profile, including high school and college transcripts.
+Transfer applicants can apply to Nebraska for the spring 2026 term beginning May 1, 2025.
+Review the admission requirements and gather the materials you'll need to complete your academic profile, including high school and college transcripts.
+Your admission application also serves as your application for academic scholarships.

 Check Your Application Status